Structured vs. Unstructured Data: Important Differences

 Customer relationship management systems (CRM), Excel files, financial records, address books, and employee records are the most common examples of structured data.

-Tools for Structured Data:
+Tools used for Structured Data:

 Tools for working with structured data include, for instance: